 Things to do near Circular Quay

 There is enough to do in Circular Quay to keep you occupied all day but if you wish to explore further afield there is plenty to do in the surrounding areas.

 - Royal Botanic Gardens – you’ll be hard pressed to find gardens with a better view.
-Located next to Sydney’s central business district and on the harbour’s edge, the gardens.
-Learn about the plants Don’t forget to take a picnic.
+Located next to Sydney’s central business district and on the harbour’s edge, the gardens offer a peaceful oasis in the middle of the city.